 - 300,000 hectoliters for a brewery

-- Manufacturers who qualify under these limits but expand future production beyond these limits will no longer be eligible for additional offsite tied house exemptions but may keep previously approved exemptions.
+- Manufacturers who qualify under these limits but expand future production beyond these limits will no longer be eligible for additional offsite tied house exemptions but may keep previously approved exemptions in bc.

 - All offsite exempted establishments where the manufacturer’s liquor may be sold are required to sell a range of products from a variety of manufacturers that are not associated with or connected with each other.